GEOG 482: Making Maps that Matter with GIS

 - The ability to use maps and geospatial technology as a story-telling medium.

-- Readiness to use case studies to make compelling arguments how and why GIS matters.
+- Readiness to use case studies to make compelling arguments on how and why GIS matters.

 Relationship of the Course to Major, Option, Minor, or General Education